-Finally, the asymptotic theory for the directional test derived in this paper applies more generally to linear exponential family models, with hypotheses regarding linear functions of the canonical parameter, as in \cite{sartori:2014}.
-Similar results for tests regarding the mean vector and/or covariance matrix that cannot be expressed as hypotheses on linear function of the canonical parameter could be obtained under the more general framework of \cite{sartori:2016}.
-Further research should focus on deriving the properties of the directional $p$-value in such settings when $p$ increases with $n$, starting from the cases considered in \cite{sartori:2016} and \cite{sartori:2019Ftest} for fixed $p$.
+The asymptotic theory for the directional test derived in this paper applies to linear exponential family models with hypotheses regarding linear functions of the canonical parameter, as in \cite{sartori:2014}.
+Similar results for tests regarding the mean vector and/or covariance matrix that cannot be expressed as hypotheses on linear function of the canonical parameter could be obtained under the more general framework in \cite{sartori:2016}.
+Further research might focus on deriving the properties of directional inference when $p$ increases with $n$ under the models considered previously by \cite{sartori:2016} and \cite{sartori:2019Ftest} for fixed $p$ only.

+In general, the accuracy of the directional $p$-value stems from the accuracy of the underlying saddlepoint approximation to the conditional density of the canonical sufficient statistic. {For instance, in the high dimensional regime the directional test for the one-sample hypothesis on the normal mean vector $H_\psi\!: \mu = \mu_0$ is expected to behave as those seen here, since it was shown equivalent to the Hotelling's $T^2$ statistic \cite{sartori:2019Ftest}.
+In the multiple-sample case, preliminary results reveal that the high dimensional accuracy determined by the exactness of the directional $p$-value for testing the equality of the mean vectors is preserved only when assuming an identical covariance matrix for the $k$ independent groups.

+For multivariate continuous distributions there are other instances of exactness of the saddlepoint approximation \cite[Section 10.9]{salvan:1997} where we can expect accuracy comparable with the high dimensional normal case.
+On the other hand, saddlepoint methods cannot be exact with discrete probability functions.
+In settings where the hypotheses are not linear in the canonical parameter or the saddlepoint approximation is not exact, ongoing simulation results and previous works \cite[Section 4.2]{sartori:2016, sartori:2014} suggest that a low dimensional asymptotic regime where $p/n \to 0$, typically with $p=O(n^\alpha)$, $0\leq\alpha<1$, might be required for observing the same accuracy of the directional $p$-value found in this paper.}

+{Our interest in this work lies exclusively in the high dimensional asymptotic regime because maximum likelihood estimation is generally feasible in such situation, and so is the computation of the directional $p$-value.
+That being said, under particular sparsity assumptions \cite[Section 4.4]{battey2022some} it is possible that the maximum likelihood estimator exists even if $p > n$, thus also the directional approach can be adopted in the ultra-high dimensional regime.
+As an example, consider hypothesis (III) in the Supplementary Material S2, testing the sphericity of the concentration matrix.
+The maximum likelihood estimate exists as long as $n$ is larger than the maximal clique size of the corresponding graph \cite{buhl1993existence}; hence, if the concentration matrix is assumed sparse enough the directional inference can still be applied \citep{di2021accurate}.}

 {A\arabic{equation}}

 {A.\arabic{subsection}}